finos/FDC3/README.md

 ## Roadmap

-Work on FDC3 is split into several "streams".
-You can view details of the streams on our [Roadmap page](https://fdc3.finos.org/fdc3-roadmap).
-All standardization work is carried out in this GitHub repo.
+Work on FDC3 is split into several working groups and releases.

+- Working groups each have their own regular meetings in the [FINOS Community Calendar](https://calendar.google.com/calendar/embed?src=finos.org_fac8mo1rfc6ehscg0d80fi8jig%40group.calendar.google.com).

+- Releases can be tracked on the [FDC3 Milestones](https://github.com/finos/FDC3/milestones) page.

 ## Contributing

 If you'd like to contribute to the FDC3 standard, or have noticed something that needs correcting, the first step is to [raise an issue on the FDC3 Github Repo](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) and describe what you'd like to see changed.
 There are a number of issue templates that you can choose from [here](https://github.com/finos/FDC3/issues/new/choose).